 How to apply

-A career-launching platform connecting life sciences talent with industry internships, mentorship, and training in regulatory, research, and pharma operations.
+A career-launching platform connecting life sciences talent with industry internships, mentorship, and training in regulatory, research, and pharma operations, focused on the Edmonton-based ecosystem.

 -